ArsenSysyn/docker/README.md

 CMD ["/bin/bash", "/app/entrypoint.sh"]
 ```

-###### Work directory and install needed tools
+##### Work directory and install necessary tools

 As a work directory we use __/app__ directory which is storing in our repository and copy from them an __entrypoint.sh__ script as an entrypoint step in our image.
-And the `RUN` step for installing all needed tools for build.
+And the `RUN` step for installing all necessary tools for build.
 ##### Entrypoint
 There you can see an __entrypoint.sh__ script there
 ```